Genuine Jersey’s annual Jersey Royal Potato Growing Competition is back for 2020.

-Over the next ten weeks we will be following pupils at Springfield Schools’ progress.
+Over the next ten weeks we will be following pupils at Springfield Schools’ to see how their potatoes are coming on.
 We took a trolley load of buckets, compost and seed potatoes to them and wished them well.

 Pupils from every year at the school will be taking part in the competition and each class has their own bucket of potatoes to try and grow.

 It’s week four of the Jersey Royal Potato Growing Competition and some buckets at Springfield School are showing signs of potatoes and others are not …

 There have been various methods used with some of the children keeping them inside next to the window, and others opting to brave the weather keeping them outside.